-- On the other hand, some combination may reduce competition in a market usually by creating or strengthening a dominant position.
-The main aim of merger control is to prevent mergers leading to the creation or reinforcement of a dominant position and thus depriving consumers of benefits resulting from effective competition such as low prices, high-quality products, wide selection of goods and services, and innovation. - Mergers may also impede effective competition by altering the market structure in such a way that companies on a relevant market are more likely to coordinate and raise their prices. - Another detrimental effect to competition may be a reduction of the companies' abilities and/or incentives to compete which may result in higher prices or a lack of innovation. - Therefore the most important goal of merger policy is to avoid the creation of a market structure that would significantly facilitate coordination of market behaviour between different market players.
-The focus is on the impact of mergers on future competition rather than on how competition has evolved in the past Whether the benefits of the combination outweigh the adverse impact of the combination, if any - Contrary to the ex post control of abusive market practices by dominant undertakings under Article 102 TFEU, EU ex ante merger control is designed to preclude undertakings from creating a dominant position (among others) which might in future enable them to abuse their market power to the detriment of consumers.
+- Some combinations may reduce competition in a market usually by creating or strengthening a dominant position.
+Therefore, the main aim of merger control is to prevent mergers leading to a significant impediment to competition and thus depriving consumers of benefits resulting from effective competition such as low prices, high-quality products, wide selection of goods and services, and innovation. - Mergers may also impede effective competition by altering the market structure in such a way that companies on a relevant market are more likely to coordinate and raise their prices. - Another detrimental effect to competition may be a reduction of the companies' abilities and/or incentives to compete which may result in higher prices or a lack of innovation. - Therefore the most important goal of merger policy is to avoid the creation of a market structure that would significantly facilitate coordination of market behaviour between different market players.
+The focus is on the impact of mergers on future competition rather than on how competition has evolved in the past - Whether the benefits of the combination outweigh the adverse impact of the combination, if any - Contrary to the ex post control of abusive market practices by dominant undertakings under Article 102 TFEU, EU ex ante merger control is designed to preclude undertakings from creating a dominant position (among others) which might in future enable them to abuse their market power to the detriment of consumers.